marcosrego-web/mr-utils/readme.txt

 == Changelog ==

 = 0.2.7 =
-* (toolkit) Improvements to "mr-search" and "mr-datalist": Improved the search to not need min-chars by default.
-Added a class "mr-showall", to show all results when clicking on the empty "mr-searchinput".
+* Improvements to "mr-search" and "mr-datalist": Improved the search to not need min-chars by default.
+The class "mr-showall" can be used to show all results when clicking on the "mr-searchinput".
+Use "mr-show" to always show results regardless of input state.
 * Tested on WP 6.7.1.

 = 0.2.6 =